Abuton/Twitter-Election-Spam-Classification/README.md

     - `screenNameCollector` : a script to collect screen Name from list of Twitter users

 ## To Recreate this Project

-User Needs a Python Environment installed on local Machine

 1. User needs to clone this repo and change directory to the newly created folder
 2. run `pip install -r requirements.txt`